A Brief History of Lithuania

 In the late 19th century the Russians introduced repressive measures such as restrictions on Catholicism.
 Furthermore, only the Russian language could be used for teaching in secondary schools and books had to be published using the Cyrillic alphabet even if they were written in the Lithuanian language.
 Books and newspapers in Polish (the language of the upper class) were banned.

-Many Lithuanians escaped Russian repression by immigrating to North America.
+Many Lithuanians escaped Russian repression by migrating to North America.
 However, despite the Russian measures, there was a growing interest in Lithuanian culture and history.
 At that time nationalism was a growing force in Europe and there was nothing the Russians could do to prevent it.

 In 1915 the Germans occupied Lithuania.
 In 1917 they allowed the Lithuanians to form an assembly called the Taryba.
 On 16 February 1918, the Taryba declared Lithuania independent.
 In 1920 the Russians recognized Lithuania as an independent country.
 However, on 10 October 1920, the Poles occupied Vilnius.
 The Poles hung on to the city, which caused a great deal of tension with Lithuania.